Division of Hotels and Restaurants

 - Codes 800 – 899 now cover MRLs.

 - Codes 900 – 998 now cover Accessibility Lifts.

 - Code 999 is reserved for DBPR use only.

 Elevator owners may now submit service maintenance contract verifications on a standardized form that includes all information necessary for the exemption from the annual inspection requirement.
 Although the new form, DBPR Form HR 5023-060, is optional, all written verifications must include the information collected on that form.
 A copy of a bill statement for a service maintenance contract does not qualify you for the exemption.
 Verifications may also be submitted through the department's website.

-The Bureau of Elevator Safety is updating the service maintenance contract information for two-stop elevators that are exempt from the annual inspection requirement.
-To continue qualifying for the exemption, you must notify the bureau of your service maintenance contract each year.
+To qualify for the exemption, you must notify the bureau of your service maintenance contract each year.
 Service maintenance contract holders may submit the notification upon the elevator owner's request.

 Inspection Reports Must Include 6-Digit Serial Number

 Effective immediately, inspectors must write a number and fill-in the bubble for all six digits in the serial number section of the Elevator Inspection Report.
 The Bureau recently began issuing serial numbers above 100000, expanding the serial number from five to six digits.
 Serial numbers with fewer than six digits should have leading zero's added.
 For example, serial # 123 should be entered as 000123.
 Inspection reports submitted without all six digits entered will be returned for correction.